 5. Attend Debtor’s Bankruptcy Hearing

-A debtor may file under either Chapter 11 or Chapter 13, which affects how a debtor’s reorganization plan is reviewed.
+With the help of Houston bankruptcy lawyers, a debtor may file under either Chapter 11 or Chapter 13, which affects how a debtor’s reorganization plan is reviewed.
 In either case, the reorganization plan will include proposed repayment terms for you and any other creditors.
 You will be provided an opportunity to object to the plan if you object to these terms.

 6. Let the Bankruptcy Proceed